 The center of the disk bulges and presses on a nerve, resulting in neck or arm pain, or weakness in the arm.
 A neurosurgical procedure called cervical fusion is performed at Methodist to relieve the pressure, stabilize two or more vertebrae in the spine by locking or fusion them together, prevent vertebral motion, and relieve the pain.

-Lumbar fusion surgery may help patients with degenerative disc disease, a weak or unstable spine, fractures, or deformities such as scoliosis.
-A neurosurgeon at Methodist replaces a damaged spinal disc with bone, which eventually heals in place.
+Lumbar fusion surgery may help patients with degenerative disc disease, a weak or unstable spine, fractures or deformities such as scoliosis.
+A neurosurgeon replaces a damaged spinal disc with bone, which eventually heals in place.